MUHSINA25/Supervised-Learning/README.md

 # Supervised Learning on Breast Cancer Dataset

-This project demonstrates the application of supervised learning techniques on the breast cancer dataset from sklearn.
-We implemented and compared five different classification algorithms to evaluate their performance on this dataset.

 ## Objective
 Evaluate understanding and application of supervised learning techniques using a real-world dataset.